The Most Powerful Man in the World (and His Identical Twin Brother): Critical reception

 "The Most Powerful Man in the World (and His Identical Twin Brother)" received widespread acclaim from critics, who praised its expansion of the "International Assassin" concept, as well as its humor, emotional depth, and Theroux's performance.
 On Rotten Tomatoes, the episode has an approval rating of 100% based on 14 reviews, with an average rating of 9.00 out of 10.

 Matt Fowler of IGN rated the episode a 9.6 out of 10, calling it "riveting, brain-spiraling, and heartrending."
 Fowler praised the episode's humor, visuals (especially during the final scenes of Kevin's trip to the afterlife), and attention to detail, and remarked on the series' ability to "shred our souls with some of the strangest, most left-field symbolism."
 Joshua Alston of The A.V.
 Club gave the episode an A−, deeming it superior to "International Assassin" for having "the same hypnotic quality" but "with much more urgency."
 Alston praised Cuse and Lindelof's script for the "unexpectedly absurd elements" of the episode's narrative, and called Dowd and Tyler "terrific" in their reprised roles.
 He additionally singled out Theroux for praise, stating, "There's probably no greater challenge than playing slightly different versions of the same character, and Theroux excelled at acting opposite himself."
 Spencer Kornhaber and Sophie Gilbert of The Atlantic likewise praised the heightened stakes of the episode, which the former felt made the episode's afterlife sequences "watchable instead of just weird."

 Alan Sepinwall of Uproxx remarked that the episode, in repeating the premise of "International Assassin" a third time, "should come across as rote or mundane... but it never does."
 Sepinwall called the episode "at once surreal, hilarious, and devastating," praising both its "overflowing" deadpan humor and its layered exploration of Kevin's "profound and inescapable" suicidal depression.
 Noel Murray of The New York Times characterized the episode as a "wild, tongue-in-cheek political thriller," praising its powerful delivery of Kevin's personal revelation that he wants to repair his relationship with Nora.
 Murray also particularly praised the episode's opening flashback between Kevin and Nora for emphasizing the couple's "easy interplay."
-Emily St. James of Vox stated that she found the episode more substantive than "International Assassin" despite considering the latter entry superior, and that the episode gave her a "new appreciation of everything Theroux does to make The Leftovers work."
+Emily St. James of Vox stated that she found the episode more substantive than "International Assassin", considering the latter entry superior, and that the episode gave her a "new appreciation of everything Theroux does to make The Leftovers work."
 Caroline Framke, who co-authored the same review, also praised the opening scene for the "effortless" and "electric" chemistry between Theroux and Carrie Coon, and noted that the series' brand of humor allows its characters to be "authentically funny" rather than merely resorting to jokes.